viviantran706/cse15l-lab-report/LabReport3.md

 ./technical/file3
 ./techical/file8
 ```
 This command,  will find all the files that starts with file followed buy a number 0-8 with in the directory **./technical**.
-This command is useful when you want to find files that starts with file and a number.
-This would held locate them based on thier patterns
+This command is useful when you want to find files that starts with the name file and a number.
+This would locate them based on these patterns

 ```
 find ./technical -type d regex ".*/playing[[:alpha:]]+"